 ‘depends not on a knowledge of causes, mechanisms, or names for diseases but on a knowledge of patients’

 Just for the record, do I think machines will reduce the need for these clinical skills.
 Yes, but that is another story.

 Continued exposure and practice as the basis for expertise

 One point that is implicit in what I have said above relates to the fact that perceptual expertise in dermatology (or pathology or radiology, for that matter) relies on exposure to large training sets (i.e. seeing lots of examples).
 This is not the only basis for expertise, but it is key.

 However, as all medical students know, you tend to forget what you do not use.
 So, it is not enough to have seen lots of lesions, if you do not continue to see lots of lesions.
 And you must see both positive and negative examples frequently enough to maintain any skills you once had.
 So, for instance in primary care, an average GP will only see a patient with a primary melanoma once every 5 to 10 years.
 This makes maintenance of skills problematic whatever skills were gained in more intensive periods at an earlier stage.

 Is Dermatoscopy / dermoscopy the solution?

-Dermatoscopes are simple lower power lens that magnify, and if placed on the skin’s surface with suitable liquids (e.g. oil, alcohol), alter the optics such that speculation reflection is reduced.
-You can use non-touch polarising light devices as well, that produce similar but not identical effects.
-The major role for dermatoscopy is in melanoma diagnosis.
+A dermatoscope (dermoscope) is a simple lower power lens that if placed on the skin’s surface with suitable liquids (e.g. oil, alcohol), alters the optics such that specular reflection is reduced.
+Non-touch polarising light devices can produce a similar but not identical effect.
+You feel as thought you can ‘see into the skin‘.
+The major role for dermatoscopy (dermoscopy) is in melanoma diagnosis.